GulerSevil/slack_rotation_action/README.md

 ## 🧠 Tips

 - Run this action weekly using cron to automate on-call rotations.
-- Keep `goalie.txt` in version control for auditability.
+- Keep `goalie_schedule.txt` in version control for auditability.
-- To dry-run locally, set environment variables and call `main.py`.

 ---